 The form of the thesis must conform to the guidelines set forth by the Graduate School.
 For details see ref.
-[23].
+[32].

-Once the oral dissertation is completed and approved, the student is responsible for binding their thesis and giving a bound copy to the graduate school, the PA department, and to the chairperson of their committee.
+Once the oral dissertation is completed and approved, the student is responsible for binding their thesis and giving a bound copy to the PA department, and to the chairperson of their committee.